-Belonging to Dharma malware family, LOVE is a malicious program that cyber criminals (its developers) use to block victims from accessing their data.
-It is a ransomware-type program that is used to encrypt files and to prevent users from using it unless a ransom is paid.
-The person who discovered LOVE malware is Jakub Kroustek.
-This ransomware renames encrypted files by adding an extension which contains victim's ID, email address that should be used to contact cyber criminals and the name of ransomware.
-For example, it renames file named "1.jpg" to "1.jpg.id-1E857D00.[email@example.com].LOVE" and so on.
-It also creates a short ransom note, the "FILES ENCRYPTED.txt" text file and displays extended version of it in a pop-up window.
+Discovered by Jakub Kroustek and Belonging to the Dharma malware family, LOVE is a malicious program that cyber criminals (developers) use to block access to data.
+This ransomware-type program is used to encrypt files and prevent access to them unless a ransom is paid.
+This ransomware renames encrypted files by adding an extension which contains the victim's ID, an email address for contacting cyber criminals, and the name of the ransomware.
+For example, "1.jpg" might be renamed to a filename such as "1.jpg.id-1E857D00.[email@example.com].LOVE".
+It also creates a short ransom message with the "FILES ENCRYPTED.txt" text file and displays an extended version of this in a pop-up window.

-To recover their files/data, victims are encouraged to contact LOVE's developers via firstname.lastname@example.org or email@example.com email address.
-To get a decryption tool cheaper, victims are encouraged to email them as soon as possible, the email has to contain the appointed ID.
-Once contacted, they should provide a cryptocurrency wallet address and name the price of a decryption.
-Once their demands are met/ransom is paid, they promise to provide the decryption tool.
-Before paying them victims can send them one file that they will decrypt for free.
-They offer this free decryption as a guarantee that they have the tool that is capable of decrypting victim's data.
-Victims are warned that renaming locked files or trying to decrypt them using some other tools might cause permanent data loss.
-Simply said, people who developed LOVE inform victims that the only way to decrypt their files is to buy a decryption tool from them.
-It is known that most cyber criminals use cryptography algorithms (symmetric or asymmetric) that cause strong encryptions.
-As a rule, these encryptions are impossible to decrypt without using a particular tool (decryption tool or key).
-In other words, most victims are forced to contact cyber criminals and to make payments for decryption tools.
-However, we do not recommend to contact LOVE's (or any other ransomware's) developers.
-There is a high possibility that they will not send the decryption tool even if their victims will meet their demands/pay a ransom.
-Best and free way to recover encrypted files is to restore them from a data backup.
+To recover their files/data, victims are encouraged to contact LOVE developers via the firstname.lastname@example.org or email@example.com email address.
+To receive a decryption tool at a cheaper rate, victims are encouraged to email these people immediately.
+The email must contain the appointed ID.
+The criminals should then provide a cryptocurrency wallet address and state the cost of decryption.
+Once their demands are met/the ransom is paid, they promise to provide a decryption tool.
+Before paying, victims are permitted to send them one file that they will decrypt free of charge.
+They offer this free decryption as a 'guarantee' that they have a tool capable of decrypting the victim's data.
+Victims are warned that renaming locked files or trying to decrypt them using other tools might cause permanent data loss.
+The developers of LOVE inform victims that the only way to decrypt their files is to purchase a decryption tool from them.
+Most cyber criminals use cryptography algorithms (symmetric or asymmetric) that cause strong encryptions.
+Generally, these are impossible to decrypt without using a specific decryption tool or key.
+Therefore, victims are forced to contact cyber criminals and make payments for decryption tools.
+Despite this, do not contact LOVE (or other ransomware) developers.
+There is a high probability that they will not send any decryption tool even if their victims meet their demands/pay a ransom.
+The best free way to recover encrypted files is to restore them from a data backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many ransomware-type viruses that are very similar to LOVE.
-For example, MegaLocker, Langolier, Etols and a bunch of others.
-Most programs of this type share the same two main purposes - to encrypt victim's files and keep them locked unless a ransom is paid.
-Main differences usually are the cost of decryption and the cryptography algorithm that is used to encrypt files.
-Typically, it impossible to recover/decrypt the encrypted files manually, unless the program has some bugs, flaws, is not fully developed.
-For these reasons we recommend to create backups regularly and store them on some disconnected/unplugged storage device or remote server like Cloud.
+There are many ransomware-type viruses that are very similar to LOVE including, for example, MegaLocker, Langolier, and Etols.
+Most programs of this type encrypt files and keep them locked unless a ransom is paid.
+Main differences are usually cost of decryption and cryptography algorithm used to encrypt files.
+Typically, it impossible to recover/decrypt these files manually, unless the program contains bugs/flaws or is not fully developed.
+For these reasons, maintain regular backups and store them on disconnected/unplugged storage devices or remote servers such as Cloud.

 How did ransomware infect my computer?

-Ransomware-type (and other) infections usually are proliferated through spam campaigns (emails), Trojan viruses, third party, unreliable software download sources, fake software updaters and programs that allow users to bypass paid software activations.
-Cyber criminals send emails that contain attached files such as: MS Office documents, Java Script files, ZIP, RAR and other archives, executables (.exe files), PDFs and so on.
-If opened, these attachments download and install malicious software like ransomware.
-Peer-to-Peer networks, free file hosting websites, free software download sites, unofficial pages and other similar sources can be used to spread viruses too.
+Ransomware-type (and other) infections are usually proliferated through spam campaigns (emails), Trojan viruses, third party, dubious software download sources, fake software updaters, and programs that allow users to bypass paid software activation.
+Cyber criminals send emails that contain attached files such as MS Office documents, Java Script files, ZIP, RAR and other archives, executables (.exe files), PDFs, and so on.
+If opened, these attachments download and install malicious software such as ransomware.
+Peer-to-Peer networks, free file hosting websites, free software download sites, unofficial pages and other similar sources can be used to proliferate viruses.
 Cyber criminals use them to present infected files as legitimate.
-By downloading and opening them people cause installations of malicious programs by themselves.
-Trojans are designed to cause chain infections, if there is one installed, then it starts spreading other viruses.
-Another way to get a computer infected is through fake software updaters.
-These tools usually download and install malicious software instead of updates, fixes and so on, or they exploit bugs, flaws of some installed, outdated software.
-Software 'cracking' tools work quite similarly.
-People use them to bypass paid software activations, however, quite often these tools download and install computer infections as well.
+By downloading and opening them, unsuspecting users cause installation of malicious programs.
+Trojans cause chain infections.
+If a Trojan is installed, it starts proliferating other viruses.
+Fake software updaters can also cause infections.
+These tools usually download and install malicious software rather than updates and fixes, or they exploit bugs/flaws of installed, outdated software.
+Software 'cracking' tools work in a similar manner.
+People use them to bypass paid software activation, however, these tools often download and install computer infections.